Peja Stojaković: Sacramento Kings (1998–2006)

 Stojaković was selected by the Sacramento Kings in the first round (14th overall pick) of the 1996 NBA draft while playing in Greece.
 He continued to play there until the Kings signed him prior to the 1998–99 NBA lockout season.
 After two seasons on the bench with Sacramento, he had a breakthrough season in 2000–01, averaging 20.4 points and 5.8 rebounds while shooting .400 from three-point range in his first season as a starter.
 He finished second in voting for the 2001 Most Improved Player Award.

 In 2001–02, he played in the NBA All-Star Game for the first time.
 His scoring average went up to 21.2 ppg, and he reached career highs in shooting percentage (.484) and three-point percentage (.416).
 His scoring average dropped slightly to 19.2 ppg in 2002–03, but he played again in the All-Star Game.
 In both seasons, he won the Three-Point Contest conducted during All-Star Weekend.
+During the '02–03 season, Stojaković was one of twenty-four athletes who signed their likeness to The LEGO Group to be recreated for their LEGO Sports theme, historic for being the first LEGO minifigures with natural skin tones since their creation in 1978.

 In 2003–04, Stojaković was again selected as an All-Star, and finished second in the league in scoring with a career-high 24.2 ppg.
 He finished fourth in MVP voting and was voted on to the All-NBA 2nd Team.
 He also led the NBA in free-throw percentage (.933) and three-pointers made for the season (240).
 In 2004–05, he missed 16 games to injury, and was somewhat hampered in several games, but still averaged 20.1 ppg.
-Stojaković's number 16 was retired by the Sacramento Kings on December 16, 2014.
+Stojaković's number 16 was retired by the Sacramento Kings on 16 December 2014.

 Indiana Pacers (2006)

-On January 25, 2006, Stojaković was traded to the Indiana Pacers in exchange for forward Ron Artest, ending his eight-year tenure with the Kings.
+On 25 January 2006 Stojaković was traded to the Indiana Pacers in exchange for forward Ron Artest, ending his eight-year tenure with the Kings.
 However, he missed four games of their first round playoff series with the New Jersey Nets, all losses.